The Budget has been delivered. The Chancellor announced that the IR35 ‘off-payroll’ rules will be extended to the private sector from April 2020.

 IR35 changes will be complex for businesses to implement

-Julian Sansum, employment tax partner at PwC said that the Chancellor’s decision to delay implementation until 2020 was welcome, however he stated that “the impact of these reforms should not be underestimated, and arguably represent the most significant changes to the operation of employment taxes for many years.”
+Julian Sansum, employment tax partner at PwC said that the Chancellor’s decision to delay implementation until 2020 was welcome, however, he stated that “the impact of these reforms should not be underestimated, and arguably represent the most significant changes to the operation of employment taxes for many years.”

 “There will be direct cost implications for businesses which decide their contractors fall within the IR35 rules, largely driven by employer NIC and Apprenticeship Levy totalling 14.3% which will be chargeable on contractor fees.
 In addition, businesses will need to make the necessary changes to their systems and processes, which could be complex.

 “Furthermore, businesses will need to question whether this opens the door for further reform on the extension of employment rights to contractors.
-We have already seem some claims for employment rights such as holiday pay being brought to tribunal as a result of the public sector reforms, and the changes announced today are likely to increase the volume of those types of claims.”
+We have already seen some claims for employment rights such as holiday pay being brought to tribunal as a result of the public sector reforms, and the changes announced today are likely to increase the volume of those types of claims.”

 Read our latest article – April 2020 IR35 changes – what happens now?